nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Hereʼs an overview of how MediLink Contacts can help you streamline your hospital management
 processes:

-* Store and edit information about your patients and doctors
+* Store and edit information about your patients and doctors.
-* Create Appointments between Patients and Doctors upon triaging
+* Create appointments between patients and doctors upon triaging.

 On top of these functionalities, we believe that **efficiency** in patient management is of utmost importance.
 Hence, MediLink Contacts is **optimized** for use via a **Command Line Interface (CLI)** while still having